nutonomy/nuscenes-devkit/schema.md

    "token":                   <str> -- Unique record identifier.
    "name":                    <str> -- Category name.
 Subcategories indicated by period.
    "description":             <str> -- Category description.
+   "index":                   <int> -- The index of the label used for efficiency reasons in the .bin label files of nuScenes-lidarseg.
+This field did not exist previously.
 }
 ```
 ego_pose